Beaugency: History

 The lords of Beaugency attained considerable importance in the 11th, 12th and 13th centuries; at the end of the 13th century they sold the fiefdom to the Crown.
-They were responsible for building Château de Beaugency, which as originally a wooden structure and later replaced with a stone one.
+They were responsible for building Château de Beaugency, which as originally a wooden structure, later replaced with a stone one by Lancelin I de Beaugency, the first lord of Beaugency.
 The massive original keep is today a ruined shell, surrounded by a mansion built later on in the 14th century.